gogobook/my-asp-dot-net/ch4.md

 have a look at two important operators related to inheritance: the is and as operators.
-You’ve already seen that you can directly assign objects of a specific type to a base class or an interface—if the type has a direct relation in the hierarchy.
+You’ve already seen that you can directly assign objects of a specific type to a base class or an interface——if the type has a direct relation in the hierarchy.
 For example, the SaverAccount created earlier can be directly assigned to an IBankAccount because the SaverAccount type implements the interface IBankAccount :